LBPHacker/R216/manual.md

 ### Reset button

-There right button on the front panel is the Reset button, which stops the execution of the program loaded into RAM and resets the instruction pointer to zero.
+The right button on the front panel is the Reset button, which stops the execution of the program loaded into RAM and resets the instruction pointer to zero.
 It does absolutely nothing else.
 Pressing this button is the only way to stop the execution of the program manually.
 (The program itself can request